CMB27/QwiicUART-Library/README.md

 ### Parameters
 - `qSerial`: a `QwiicUART` serial port object.
 - `lookahead`: the mode used to look ahead in the stream for a floating point number.
 Allowed data types: `LookaheadMode`.
 Allowed values:
-  - `SKIP_ALL`: all characters other than a minus sign, decimal point, or digits are ignored when scanning the stream for a floating point number.
+  - `SKIP_ALL`: All characters other than a minus sign, decimal point, or digits are ignored when scanning the stream for a floating point number.
 This is the default mode.
   - `SKIP_NONE`: Nothing is skipped, and the stream is not touched unless the first waiting character is valid.
   - `SKIP_WHITESPACE`: Only tabs, spaces, line feeds, and carriage returns are skipped.
 - `ignore`: used to skip the indicated char in the search.
 Used for example to skip thousands divider.
 Allowed data types: `char`